rajannpatel/ubuntupbx/README.md

     > us-east1-b                 us-east1                 UP
     > ```

-5. Any zone in the `us-west1`, `us-central1`, and `us-east1` North America regions qualifies for Google Cloud's virtual machine free tier.
+5. Google Cloud's free tier is only in the `us-west1`, `us-central1`, and `us-east1` regions

     - Set the `REGION` environment variable with one of the 3 free tier regions, and set any `ZONE` in that region
-    - The following zone and region can be used, or select another zone and region combination from the `gcloud compute zones list` output<br><br>
+    - The following zone and region can be used, or any other combination from `gcloud compute zones list`<br><br>

     ```bash
     REGION=us-east1